When to Buy a Rental Investment Property in Houston, TX

 Everyone knows that the three rules in real estate investing are:

 But every real estate investor knows that when they buy a rental property is sometimes as important as, and can even determine, where you buy your investment property.

-Our guest today is Shannon Geer, with the Houston Mynd Property Management.
+Our guest today is Shannon Geer, with the Houston Property Management.
 Shannon is here to explain when the right and wrong times are for a real estate investor to jump into the real estate market, particularly in a city like Houston, and why now is the right time to buy in certain neighborhoods or sections of Houston.

 Steve Rozenberg: Hey everyone, this is Steve Rozenberg with Mynd Property Management and I am here with my good friend, Shannon.

-Steve Rozenberg: So we are here in Houston at the Mynd division and people want to know, when is the right time for qualified investors to jump into the market and buy a deal in the Houston real estate market?
+Steve Rozenberg: So we are here in Houston property management division of Mynd and people want to know, when is the right time for qualified investors to jump into the market and buy a deal in the Houston real estate market?

 So, Shannon, what would you say to someone if they're out-of-state or even if they live in the Houston area?

 What is the right, and when is the wrong time to get involved and actually jump into this market and make something happen?

 Determine Your Real Estate Investing Goal

 Shannon Geer: Well, I would have to start off by knowing the client's goal?

 Steve Rozenberg: What's the goal?
 What's the end goal?